The thing about shower organization…

 Why Even Shower?

-There’s problems with installation, bottle size, tipping from side to side, and material.
+II don't want to struggle with installation, bottle size, tipping from side to side, and poor material choices.

 Steel ones rust.
 Plastic ones grow shower funk.
 You’re left with gross lines on the shower tile and shampoo that is ever in danger of falling and spilling.

-It seems these were designed to make showering more convenient, but instead it is slightly hazardous and totally annoying.
+It seems these were designed to make showering more convenient, but instead make bathing slightly hazardous and totally annoying.